UCSB-CMPTGCS20-S16/CS20-S16-lab01a/README.md

 ## Step 1: Start a new session

-Navigate to  http://cyber-dojo.org/enter/show/  TODO-FIX-THIS-LINK and click *start* to begin a new session.
+Navigate to http://cyber-dojo.org/enter/show/63BB65 and click *start* to begin a new session.

 You'll be assigned some "animal" as your avatar.
 Click OK to accept this animal.